 Though the industry-wide shift to electronic health records was incentivized by the U.S. government through the HITECH Act (along with the Meaningful Use criteria, which was later repurposed into the MIPS program), many doctors didn’t see the HHS’ financial incentives as compelling enough to make the switch.
 It’s easy to understand why: EHRs can be notoriously difficult to use, involve lengthy implementation timelines, require employees to learn new processes and tools, and are typically – most importantly – very, very expensive.

-Despite the hefty price tag, there are some clear benefits to be gained from making the change.
+Despite the hefty EHR costs, there are some clear benefits to be gained from making the change.
 When properly utilized, EHRs make it easier to manage care for patients by:

 - Providing accurate, up-to-date, and complete information at the point of care.